-In order to agree some parameters around this approach, Members approved a Commercialisation Strategy at Full Council in November 2020, the strategy is currently being refreshed and will be approved by members in the summer.
+In order to agree some parameters around this approach, Members approved a Commercialisation Strategy at Full Council in November 2020, the Strategy was most recently refreshed in November 2024.
 This strategy set out the context of the financial parameters we are working within and how it should move forwards to enable the Council to become a more efficient, business like operation and increase revenue generation to bridge the future predicted budget gaps.